Frequently Asked Questions

 I want my dog to be my (therpy, service, Emotional Support Dog).

+We can definitely help you evaluate your dog for therapy or service dog work.
 It's very important for us to educate owners on the difference between these types of dogs.